Last updated: 14 March 2025

-If you handle protected health information (or PHI), you must be HIPAA compliant, and any email sent by a covered entity or a business associate that contains PHI must be HIPAA compliant.
-No exceptions.
+Any email sent by a covered entity or a business associate that contains PHI must be HIPAA compliant.

 Go deeper:

 When daily emails number in the hundreds or even thousands, mistakes will always happen, so the safest way to avoid both stress and HIPAA violations is to encrypt everything automatically.
-As we discuss the typical email interactions, remember that there are two ways to avoid HIPAA violations:
+A study titled Human Factors in Electronic Health Records Cybersecurity Breach found that "73.1 percent of all affected records resulted from breaches caused by unintentional factors" - human error - so relying on staff to avoid PHI in emails or knowing which emails must be encrypted is a high-risk approach.

 Not every email includes PHI and may not technically need to be encrypted, but it's for that reason that encryption-by-default offers is the way to go for peace of mind.